Italians Do It Better

 Italians Do It Better is an independent record label based in Portland and West Hollywood.
 It was started by Johnny Jewel and Mike Simonetti on July 20, 2006, to focus on Jewel's projects Glass Candy and Chromatics and later Desire, Symmetry and Mirage, in addition to other artists from prior releases.
 Genres from the label have been described as contributing to the synth-pop, post-punk, and Italo-disco revivals.
-They have released three label compilations, 'After Dark' (2007), 'After Dark 2' (2013), 'After Dark 3' (2020), and 'After Dark 4' (2022), all of which feature music from their roster.
+They have released four label compilations, 'After Dark' (2007), 'After Dark 2' (2013), 'After Dark 3' (2020), and 'After Dark 4' (2022), all of which feature music from their roster.

 Italians Do It Better is owned by Johnny Jewel, who produces, writes, and contributes to all the acts on the label.

 History

 Beginnings

 Italians Do It Better was founded on July 20, 2006 by Johnny Jewel and Mike Simonetti.
-Jewel’s group Glass Candy initially released music through Simonetti’s label Troubleman Unlimited Records, but they wanted to create a more electronic-focused label and began Italians Do It Better.
+Jewel's group Glass Candy initially released music through Simonetti’s label Troubleman Unlimited Records, but they wanted to create a more electronic-focused label and began Italians Do It Better.
 The label was named after a phrase on a T-shirt worn by Madonna in her 1986 music video for "Papa Don't Preach".

 In an interview with Vice's music website Noisey, Jewel commented on the label's origins: